Polley, Margaret J. Department of Medicine, Cornell Medical Center, New York, New York.

 - Use in vaccines

 Any substance that causes the immune system to produce specific antibodies or T cells against it.
-An antigen may be a foreign substance from the environment (such as chemicals, bacterial or viral proteins, or pollen) or formed within the host's own body.
-Reactions of antigens with antibodies or T cells serve as a defense against microorganisms and other foreign bodies, but can be detrimental if the immune response is mounted against the “self,” as in autoimmune disorders.
+An antigen may be a foreign substance from the environment (such as chemicals, bacterial or viral proteins, or pollen; Fig. 1) or formed within the host's own body.
+Reactions of antigens with antibodies or T cells [thymic lymphocytes (white blood cells), which are capable of suppressing immune reactions and attacking other cells] serve as a defense against microorganisms and other foreign bodies, but can be detrimental if the immune response is mounted against the "self," as in autoimmune disorders.
 Antigen-antibody complexes are used in laboratory tests for detecting the presence of either antigen or antibody to determine a subject's previous exposure to pathogens.
-See also: Antibody; Antigen-antibody reaction
+See also: Antibody; Antigen-antibody reaction; Autoimmunity; Immunologic cytotoxicity; Immunology; Immunopathology; Pathogen

 The content above is only an excerpt.